stwunsch/gr-nacl/README.md

 The functionality can be tested with the example flowgraphs for GNU Radio Companion at the subfolder examples/ or directly with the provided test-cases for ctest.

 **Install guide**
 Change to any folder in your home directory and enter following commands in your terminal.
-Check out the section 'Dependencies' first.
+Check out the section 'Dependency' first.
+As well, you can install GNU Radio with PyBOMBS and use the provided install recipe for gr-nacl.
+The recipe builds and installs the dependency automatically.

 `git clone https://github.com/stwunsch/gr-nacl.git` // clone this repository
 `cd gr-nacl/`